EMGuyant/inquisitive-nature/_posts/2022-08-19-powerautomate-inbox-cleanup.md

 )
 ```

-3) The `For Each Email` loop which iterates over each of the retrieved emails and moves the emails to the appropriate folder based on the email's read status.
+3) The `For Each Email` loop iterates over each of the retrieved emails and moves the emails to the appropriate folder based on the email's read status.

 ![Until noEmail True Loop](/assets/img/2022-08-19-pwrauto-move-email/flow_do_until.png){: .post__img}